sepp89117/Opel-Astra-H-opc-CAN-Gauge/README.md

 - Test read out several trouble codes

 As a hobby programmer, I developed this tool using CAN sniffing.
 It gives me a lot of joy in my vehicle.
-A video of the project will follow shortly on YouTube
+A video of the project on YouTube: https://www.youtube.com/watch?v=h3EL3UFl1sk

 You are welcome to improve the code